So you’ve been invited to be interviewed for a magazine, newspaper or online article?

 - The journalist will have their own questions but will also be interested to hear what key messages you want to mention.

-- Bring to mind the audience you’re talking to and what they need to hear.
+- Bring to mind the audience you’re talking to (depending on which publication the story is for) and what they need to hear.

 Remember you’re just chatting

 - In most cases, simple conversational language is best.
 It means you’ll be more likely to be quoted directly, and the audience will find it easier to absorb your message.

 - Don’t use a technical term if a simpler one will do.